kcook98765/plugin.video.librarygenie/docs/kodi_community_announcement.md

 Hi everyone! 👋

 I'm excited to share **LibraryGenie**, a brand new Kodi addon focused on intelligent list management and clean navigation.
 Build hierarchical folders, curate lists from anywhere in Kodi via context menus, and manage collections without fighting the UI.
+Currently handles movies and plugin playable items.
+Tv Shows and other media not supported.

 **Important:** LibraryGenie ships with a full set of list/folder features for **all users**.
 There's also an **invite-only Alpha** of AI-powered search.
 The Alpha requires access to a private server and is **not** enabled by default.
 Details below.